This guide will give you the tools to save thousands of dollars on your lawsuit loan with 30 minutes of work

 Once you have compiled all of your lawsuit settlement funding quotes it’s time to compare them.
 Below we have given some examples of quotes on $1,000, both compounding and simple interest, with and without fees.

-You’ll want to look at the 6-month mark and the 3-year mark.
+You’ll want to look at the 6-month mark (what you would pay back if your case settled in zero to six months) and the 3-year mark (what you would pay back if your case settled in 30 to 36 months).
 Do the math to see what the actual interest rate charged is.
-Which quote is lowest after 6 months?
+Which quote is lowest after six months?
 Is it still the lowest after three years?

 If one quote is clearly the lowest, you’ve found your initial pick.
 If one is lower initially but much higher as time progresses proceed with caution.
 The company may be using compounding rates.